 If it has errors, I usually Undo the Import (on the screen after) and then fix the errors in the spreadsheet and re-import.
 The errors are fairly self-explanatory, I think.

-Generate the postage cost information
+Step 8: Generate the online shop postage cost information

 Click on the Pay & Generate Labels button shown below.